 Make a dollhouse or mini animal house

-You can use materials from around the house to make furniture like beds and chairs, or even little things like cutlery, plates and food that you can sculpt out of polymer clay (if you have some at home).
+You can use materials from around the house to make furniture like beds and chairs, or even little other things like cutlery, plates and food that you can sculpt out of polymer clay (if you have some at home).

 I used to make dollhouses and crafts a lot as a kid, and it was my favourite crafting activity.
 I once even made a mini washing machine for my dollhouse.